gojira/CarND-LaneLines-P1/writeup.md

 The logic for drawing single lane lines on each side is to take the Hough line segments and divide them into collections of left and right lane line points.
 This was done as follows

-1. For each Hough line segment, compute its slope
+1. For each Hough line segment, compute its slope.
-2. Otherwise, use the slope to determine if it is a left lane line (slope < 0) or right lane line.
+2. Use the slope to determine if it is a left lane line (slope < 0) or right lane line.
-3. For each side, add the endpoints of the line segment into a collection each of x and y coordinates.
+3. For each side, add the endpoints of the line segment into collections of x and y coordinates.
 At the end, there are four collections - left x, left y, right x, and right y.
 4. From the left x/y coordinates compute the left lane line, and from the right x/y coordinates, compute the right lane line.